Gaggy980/html_landing_page/README.md

 # html_landing_page(Linux Funpage)
-First landing page with html and css
+Landing page made only with html and css as part of the OdinProject bootcamp